 We try to make a point of taking cooking classes wherever we go (although we are yet to take a Chinese one – after living in China for two years, this is not okay, especially with all the great food in Beijing!) so that we can replicate the amazing flavours we tasted on our trip.

 If you’re looking to take cooking classes in Asia, then you’re bound to find a good one in this list!
-We asked other travel bloggers to tell us about their favourite cooking classes.
+We asked other travel bloggers to tell us about the best cooking classes they’ve taken.
 Right now, we’re tempted to book all of them ourselves!

 Thai Farm Cooking School, Chiang Mai, Thailand – Two Tall Travellers